timohe/ML-CaseStudy-Wines/README.md

 ## To run
 I used a python 3.5 environment with conda.
-There is a yaml file in the repo to install the additional dependencies.
+There is a yml file in the repo to install the additional dependencies.